 This article describes the steps to create new volumes on Storage Pool with Storage Spaces in Windows 11.

 Windows has a new feature called Storage Spaces that groups multiple disk drives together to create a storage pool and then uses capacity from the pool to create a virtual drive.

-The virtual drive can be used to create new partitions which help to protect data from storage failures.
+The virtual drive can be used to create new partitions, which help to protect data from storage failures.
 In addition, instead of your data being stored on a single drive, it is spread across multiple drives, making it fault-tolerant.

 Below is how to create volumes or virtual drives from Storage Pool with Storage Spaces to protect your data when you have multiple hard disk drives on your Windows machine.